WangCheng0116/Awesome-LRMs-Safety/README.md

 ---

+This repository contains a carefully curated collection of papers discussed in our survey: ["Safety in Large Reasoning Models: A Survey"](https://arxiv.org/abs/2504.17704).
+As LRMs become increasingly powerful, understanding their safety implications becomes critical for responsible AI development.
+We created this resource to support researchers and practitioners working in this emerging field.
+If you find this repo useful for your work or research, it is really appreciated if you star this repository and cite our paper.

 ## Reference

 If you find this repository helpful for your research, we would greatly appreciate it if you could cite our papers. :sparkles: